 Purpose of an EIR.
 An EIR is—first and foremost—an objective disclosure document; it does not in itself advocate for or against a project.
 An EIR describes the project in detail and the potential environmental impacts on the existing environmental setting.
 Supported by numerous technical studies (traffic, air quality/greenhouses gases, cultural and biological resources, noise, geotechnical resources, etc.), the EIR will document probable environmental impacts, feasible ways of reducing or eliminating those impacts, cumulative effects, and alternatives to the project.

 Program EIR.
 This EIR will be a programmatic EIR.
 A Program EIR is ideal to analyze large-scale projects that cover future actions that may be related geographically, as a phased series of actions, by statute or regulatory requirements, or by types of impacts and mitigation.
-For the General Plan, it allows review of broad policy issues and potential cumulative effects, and the appropriate consideration of program-wide alternatives.
+For the proposed County Policy Plan, it allows review of broad policy issues and potential cumulative effects, and the appropriate consideration of program-wide alternatives.

 CEQA Streamlining and Tiering.
 A Program EIR also optimizes streamlining opportunities for future actions which may or may not require a subsequent or project EIR.
 “Tiering” refers to covering general matters in broader EIRs (such as General Plan EIRs) and narrowing the analysis for subsequent review when more “project-level” or site specific information is available.
 It cost-effectively avoids redundant analysis, and with the use of specific requirements for subsequent technical studies and performance standards, can limit the need for CEQA documents for future projects consistent with the General Plan.